chenhuiyeh/python-scripts/README.md

 # python-scripts
-personal Python scripting practice a curated list of python scripts that I wrote for practising Python scripting
+personal Python scripting practice a curated list of python scripts that I wrote for practising Python scripting \n

 1.